Disclaimer

 American Staffordshire Terrier is a healthy dog.
 The life expectancy of the American Staffordshire Terrier is approximately 12 years.
 During the life of the dog, it may contract several diseases.
 The incidence of the disease depends upon the genetic makeup of the ancestors.
 Some dogs are more vulnerable than others.

-Here we are going to discuss some of the diseases that may affect and cut short the lifespan of your beloved dog.
+Here we will discuss some of the diseases that may affect and cut short the lifespan of your beloved dog.
 American Staffordshire Terriers are more likely to develop dental problems.
-Starting from the buildup of plaque and tartar, it ultimately ends up with bleeding and aching gums and decayed teeth.
+Starting from the buildup of plaque and tartar, it ultimately ends up bleeding, aching gums, and decayed teeth.

 The life expectancy of American Staffordshire Bull Terriers is between 12 to 16 years which makes them living longer years than AmStaff.